ROCm/amdgpu-docs/docs/conceptual/pcie-atomics.rst

 field is set.
 These requests can only be serviced if the upstream components also support atomic operation completion or if the requests can be routed to a component that supports atomic operation completion.

 ROCm uses the PCIe-ID-based ordering technology for peer-to-peer (P2P) data transmission.
 PCIe-ID-based ordering technology is used when the GPU initiates multiple write operations to different memory locations.

-For more information on changes implemented in PCIe 3.0, see `Overview of Changes to PCI Express 3.0 <https://www.mindshare.com/files/resources/PCIe%203-0.pdf>`_.